ibmdb/node-ibm_db/README.md

 ## For Missing Package/Binding issue

-If your application is able to connect to IBM Database Server but query execution is throwing SQL0805N error, run below commnads to fix the package related issues:
+If your application is able to connect to IBM Database Server but query execution is throwing SQL0805N error, run below commands to fix the package related issues:
 ```
 cd .../ibm_db/installer
 source setenv.sh